There is no minimum working age in South Australia. However if you are thinking of employing a young worker be aware that:

 - a child may not work at a time, such as late at night or early in the morning, that is likely to render them unfit to attend school or obtain the proper benefit from attendance.

-The following rates apply to the South Australian industrial relations system (state system), which covers employers and workers in the South Australian public and local government sectors as well as prescribed state government business enterprises.
+The following minimum wage rates apply to the South Australian industrial relations system (state system), which covers employers and workers in the South Australian public and local government sectors as well as prescribed state government business enterprises.